zachreid-96/Prescribe_Script_Tool/README.md

 A cross-platform scripting tool preloaded with common Kyocera Prescribe commands, designed for copier and printer field technicians.
 Built to eliminate the need to remember command syntax, locate the right text files, or understand the underlying Prescribe PDL to perform routine device operations.

-The tool was written with backwards compatibility and a unified user experience in mind — regardless of which language version you run, the interface and behavior remain consistent.
+The tool was written with backwards compatibility and a unified user experience in mind, regardless of which language version you run, the interface and behavior remain consistent.

 ---